ZachJDev/Frequency-Substitution-Solver/README.md

 # Substitution Cipher Solver

-A small tool to assist with solving substitution ciphers.
+A small tool to assist with solving [substitution ciphers](https://en.wikipedia.org/wiki/Substitution_cipher).
+Use it here: https://zachjdev.github.io/Frequency-Substitution-Solver/

 ## To Use